omagdy7/ollama-logseq/README.md

 # Features
 - The plugin currently has 6 commands
   - Ask Ai -> which is a prompt the AI freely without any context
-  - Ask Ai with context -> This is the same as Ask Ai but it gives the model the context of the current page
+  - Ask Ai with page context -> This is the same as Ask Ai but it gives the model the context of the current page
+  - Ask Ai with block context -> This is the same as Ask Ai but it gives the model the context of the current block
-  - Summarize -> Summarizs the whole page
+  - Summarize Page
   - Summarize Block
   - Create a flash card
   - Divide a todo task into subtasks